mb0/xelf-old/DESIGN.md

 means that char is comparable to str or enum, and the num type is comparable to any specific numeric type.

-Convertible types cover idxr, keyr and record types whose element types also convertible.
+Convertible types cover list, dict and record types whose element types also convertible.

 Checked convertible type might be convertible, but need to check the literal value to decide if they actually are.
 This is the case for types containing unresolved type reference, if the source type is